5 Segmentation

 graphics_theme_1

-This distribution is bimodal48.
-As we describe the data, we know an average age doesn’t make much sense.
+This distribution is clearly bimodal39.
+As we think about describing the data we already know that an average age doesn’t make much sense.
 We included gender to see if there were any obvious differences between men and women in the sample.
-Let’s take a closer look using the describe function from the psych package(Revelle 2022).:
+Let’s take a closer look using the describe function from the psych package(Revelle 2021).:

 #-----------------------------------------------------------------